Escape to Witch Mountain (1975 film): Filming locations

+Soundtrack

+The score for the film was a limited edition CD release by the Intrada label in 2016.

 Reception

 The film earned a Total Lifetime Gross at the Domestic North American Box Office of $20,000,000.
 The film charted on the All time Domestic North American Box Office at Rank No. 145 for 'Rated G' films under the MPAA.
 The film earned $8,500,000 in rentals at the North American Box Office.

+Critical reviews were positive.
+On Rotten Tomatoes the film has an approval rating of 87% based on 52 reviews, with an average grade of 6.3 out of 10.
+The consensus summarizes: "Escape to Witch Mountain makes up for its lack of high stakes with a charming sense of adventure and excitement."

-Roger Ebert of the Chicago Sun-Times was positive, calling it "a scifi thriller that's fun, that's cheerfully implausible, that's scary but not too scary, and it works".
+Roger Ebert of the Chicago Sun-Times was positive, calling it "a scifi thriller that's fun, that's cheerfully implausible, that's scary but not too scary, and it works."
 Gene Siskel of the Chicago Tribune gave the film three stars out of four, calling it "a solid adventure for the under-12 set.
 That might sound like a back-handed compliment, but compared to other recent Disney live-action features, Witch Mountain is something special.
-Only rarely is it juvenile".
+Only rarely is it juvenile."
 Vincent Canby of The New York Times called the film not so much scary, but also not exciting as well.
-Tom Shales of The Washington Post noted that the film "gives children plenty of what they want from a movie—and that includes, conspicuously, repeated instances of kids making adults look like monkeys".
-Geoff Brown was negative, writing that despite "a strong story line ... the Disney team seem content to fritter it away with silly comedy and footling displays of magic".
+Tom Shales of The Washington Post noted that the film "gives children plenty of what they want from a movie—and that includes, conspicuously, repeated instances of kids making adults look like monkeys."
+Geoff Brown was negative, writing that despite "a strong story line ... the Disney team seem content to fritter it away with silly comedy and footling displays of magic."

-On Rotten Tomatoes the film has an approval rating of 77% based on 22 reviews, with an average grade of 6.1 out of 10.
+Home media

+On October 13, 2015, the film was released via US only Blu-ray exclusively through the now closed Disney Movie Club.

+The film is available to stream on Disney+.

 Sequels and remakes

 Escape to Witch Mountain (1975) is the first film in the franchise of the Witch Mountain films.
 The second and sequel film, Return from Witch Mountain, saw the return of Ike Eisenmann as Tony and Kim Richards as Tia.
 In September 1978, Return from Witch Mountain was released to theaters on a double feature with Escape to Witch Mountain (1975).
-In 1982, Beyond Witch Mountain was produced as a television movie and broadcast on CBS through Walt Disney and serves as the third and final film in the series.
-In 1995, Escape to Witch Mountain was produced as a television movie remake, with a different cast and several details changed or omitted, and released as part of The Wonderful World of Disney.
+In 1982, Beyond Witch Mountain was produced as a television film and broadcast on CBS through Walt Disney and serves as the third and final film in the series.
+In 1995, Escape to Witch Mountain was produced as a television film, with a different cast and several details changed or omitted, and released as part of The Wonderful World of Disney.
 A reworked Disney live-action feature film Race to Witch Mountain, with a new telling and directed by Andy Fickman, was theatrically released in March 2009.